Fluctuations of particle systems determined by Schur generating functions: Introduction

 \subsection{Moments method}

-The moments method was never available for the \emph{discrete} particle configurations as in \eqref{eq_particle_config} by a very simple reason: there is no underlying random matrix or an analogue.
-Yet here we change this situation by providing a way to efficiently compute (a discrete analogue of) the right--hand side in \eqref{eq_moments_of_rm}.
+The moments method was never available for the \emph{discrete} particle configurations as in \eqref{eq_particle_config} for a very simple reason: there is no underlying random matrix or an analogue thereof.
+Here we change this situation by providing a way to efficiently compute (a discrete analogue of) the right--hand side in \eqref{eq_moments_of_rm}.
 Let us briefly state the key idea.

 Let $\partial_i$ denote the derivative with respect to the variable $x_i$ and consider the differential operator